developer-shubham101/java-road-map/Docs/what is practical use of immutable class.md

 - Immutable classes add a layer of **security** and **defense** against accidental or unauthorized modification, which is particularly useful in sensitive applications (e.g., banking, healthcare).
 - For example, an immutable `Person` object can be shared without risk that an unauthorized class might change the person’s name, birth date, or other details after creation.

-### Example Use Case: User Profile in a Web Application
+### Example Use Case: serializableClass.User Profile in a Web Application

 Imagine a **web application** where user profiles are accessed frequently but not updated often.
 Storing user profiles as immutable objects can make the application more efficient and robust.